InjectiveLabs/mainnet-genesis-dryrun/GENESIS-CEREMONY.md

     ```
     cp external-val.json ./gentx/<moniker>.json
     ```
-7. Finally, to participate in this ceremony, transfer your INJ genesis stake amount to Peggy proxy contract address (`0x850Bc867f739950dd15f248DdB8f79453A76Bf8b`) and send a message with Ethereum tx hash in discord.
+7.(Optional for dry run) Finally, to participate in this ceremony, transfer your INJ genesis stake amount to Peggy proxy contract address (`0x0C2C33B7372bDc1e7b908898Cf2d1AAC1918352f`) and send a message with Ethereum tx hash in discord.

 ## A Note about your Validator Signing Key